nhthn/supercollider-safety-limiter/README.md

 project.
 You don't need to run it if you only change the contents of existing files.
 You may need to edit the command if you add, remove, or rename plugins, to match the new plugin paths.
 Run the script with `--help` to see all available options.

+### Releases

+Github Actions automatically compiles the plugin for MacOSX, Windows and Linux.